davidvaughan86/Escape-the-Office/README.md

+## Creator's Notes

-this is my first program - ever! - 10/26/2020
+This is my first program - ever! - 10/26/2020.

+Centered around "The Office" this theme based game has my own attempt at witty banter between co-workers as the player attempts to escape the office before running out of health and ultimately working the weekend (boo).

-this game is a movement based game centered around the office theme.
+This game is a movement based game.

+## The Goal
-the goal of this project was to create a working menu with working movement commands
+To create a working menu with working movement commands

+## The Player's Goal

-use the numbers to set your direction and try to escape the office. encountering a coworker will lower your health.
+Use the corresponding numbers in the in-game legend to guide your direction and try to escape the office.
+Encountering a coworker will lower your health.

-this game is built on a x and y access plane - negative coordinates are possible.
+This game is built on a x and y access plane - negative coordinates are possible.
 The doors are in the corners (-5,5 - 5,5 - 5,-5 - -5.-5)

+## Installation and Play
+$ git clone <repo>
+$ cd <repo>
+$ python3 game.py

+## Enjoy@

+- David Vaughan (Fububoo)